-At first glimpse, the ODU student’s physical strength is obvious.
-Despite a busy schedule working toward a Ph.D. in industrial and organizational psychology, she clearly doesn’t skip time in the gym.
+At first glimpse, her physical strength is obvious.
+Despite a busy schedule working toward a Ph.D. in industrial and organizational psychology at Old Dominion University, she clearly doesn’t skip time in the gym.
 And she’s translated that strength into an exceptionally effective fighting style.

 “I’m a big fan of Miranda Maverick’s style in the sense that she seems to balance intelligence and aggression very well,” said Dan Tom, a noted MMA analyst and host of “The Protect Ya’ Neck Podcast.”
 “The Brazilian jiu-jitsu brown belt makes smart positional choices on the floor, which could come in handy against aggressive grapplers.
 Maverick also shows the prerequisites of a striking process on the feet and the willingness to exchange when she needs to, in spite of past eye issues that she seems to have properly addressed.”

 Those are some of the reasons Maverick is favored in this bout.
 Here are the latest odds at Virginia sportsbooks, as of Thursday afternoon: